otavioon/librep-hiaac/docs_source/source/index.rst

 ---------------

 LibRep is an open-source Pytorch-based toolkit used to explore HAR problems.
-Its ambitions and features includes.
+Its ambitions and features includes:
 - Data loader and generators for HAR datasets.
 - Flexible pre-processing for multi-model signals
 - Domain-specific implementations for networks, losses, evaluation metrics and more.
+- Customizable workflows for state-of-the-art HAR approaches
+- Installation via PyPy
+- Simple plug-in-play API to other frameworks

 Contents